emvalencia/computer-science-notes/html-css-and-js-basics.md

 - JavaScipt is not Java!
 Debugging depends on the execution environment, prototype based, used in every browser without a plugin

 ### Language Basics
-- JS has functions and objects
+- Conventions:
+  - camelCase

-- Variables are dynamically-typed
+- Variables:
+  - Cannot be a keyword
-- Arithmetic:
+  - Use descriptive names

-  `console.log("Hello, World!") //print to a separate console, not your webpage; can right-click your webpage and click "inspect" console.log('40' + 2); //will print '402' console.log('40' - 4); // will print 36
-   var x = 'hello'; //value is string console.log("Hello, World!") //print to a separate console, not your webpage; can right-click your webpage and click "inspect"
-   `
+  - Cannot start with a number
+  - Cannot contain a hyphen (-)
+  - Default value of variables is undefined
- - String are immutable in JS
+  - Strings are immutable

+- Types:
+  - **Primitive**: string, number, boolean, undefined, null
+  - **Reference**: object, array, function
+  - Types have functions automatically made/associated with them
+      - Type number: length(), etc...
+      - Type string: toUpperCase(), substring(), etc...

+- Objects:
+  - Aka object literals
+  - Declared similarly to variables but with JSON-like declarations
+  - Similar to python dictionaries/java hashmaps
   - Can call methods like in other languages using dot after the object name: `className = className.toUpperCase();`

- - JS arrays:
+- Arrays:
+  - Array lengths are dynamically typed and mutable
-    - Dynamically-typed so you don't need to specify it up front
+  - Objects inside of an array are dynamic, don't need to be the same type
-    - Mutable
+  - typeof(array) = object
-    - Similar to Java
+  - Has properties already when it's made (length, etc...)
+  - Assigning out of bounds automatically grows the array, everything in empty spots will be "undefined"
       `
         var numbers = [1,2,3];
         var things = ['rain', 2.5, true, [5,9,8]]; //arrays can be nested var blankStr = new Array(5); //empty array with 5 items `

-  - Accessing properties
-    - Similar to other languages using dot feature `var name = person.firstName; //get value of firstName`
-  - Functions
+- Functions:
-    - Similar to Java static methods
+  - Similar to java functions
+  - If no param is passed in, the value is undefined
+  - Are objects and can be assigned to variables
-    - Functions are objects in JS
+  - Since they are objects they can be passed like variables
+  - Callback functions are passed to another function for it to call back and execute
+      - Ex. array.forEach, array.map, array.filter, array.reduce

      `
       //note that there isn't an access modifier function sayHello(name) {
         return "Hello, " + name;